fastapi/fastapi/docs/tutorial/path-params.md

 ## Pydantic

-All the data validation is performed under the hood by <a href="https://pydantic-docs.helpmanual.io/" target="_blank">Pydantic</a>, so you get all the benefits from it.
+All the data validation is performed under the hood by <a href="https://pydantic-docs.helpmanual.io/" class="external-link" target="_blank">Pydantic</a>, so you get all the benefits from it.
 And you know you are in good hands.

 You can use the same type declarations with `str`, `float`, `bool` and many other complex data types.